dvrpc/lps-api/data/README.md

 There's a test that verifies that the total count of the "points" table (data from the surveys), in tests/test_points.py.
 Update this to what it should be (create a new assert statement from the previous one, adding the new number of records).
 Once the import is done, run the tests (`python -m pytest tests`, from the root directory in an activated virtual environment) to ensure the import is successful.

 After a successful data import, backup the local database.
-From the postgres account, run `pg_dump -O -Fc licensplate > licenseplate_DATE_HERE.pgc`.
+From the postgres account, run `pg_dump -O -Fc licenseplate > licenseplate_DATE_HERE.pgc`.
 Then use the cloud-ansible (https://github.com/dvrpc/cloud-ansible) project to restore it on the server.

 Add the data update to the record below.